Louis Vuitton: Founding to World War II

 After the death of his father, Georges Vuitton began a campaign to build the company into a worldwide corporation, exhibiting the company's products at the Chicago World's Fair in 1893.
-In 1896, the company launched the signature Monogram Canvas and made the worldwide patents on it.
-Its graphic symbols, including quatrefoils and flowers (as well as the LV monogram), were based on the trend of using Japanese Mon designs in the late Victorian era.
+In 1896, the company launched the signature Monogram canvas and made the worldwide patents on it.
+Its graphic symbols, including quatrefoils and flowers (as well as the LV monogram), were based on the trend of using Japanese family crests (mon) designs in the late Victorian era.
+At the time, Georges Vuitton was fascinated by Japanese motifs, including mon, and his son, Gaston-Louis Vuitton, amassed a large collection of Japanese sword guards (tsuba).
+Some of the motifs found on the trunks were inspired by these tsuba.
 The patents later proved to be successful in stopping counterfeiting.
 In this same year, Georges travelled to the United States, where he toured cities such as New York, Philadelphia, and Chicago, selling Vuitton products.
 In 1901, the Louis Vuitton Company introduced the Steamer Bag, a smaller piece of luggage designed to be kept inside Vuitton luggage trunks.

 By 1913, the Louis Vuitton Building opened on the Champs-Elysees.
 It was the largest travel-goods store in the world at the time.
 Stores also opened in New York, Bombay, Washington, London, Alexandria, and Buenos Aires as World War I began.
 Afterwards, in 1930, the Keepall bag was introduced.
 During 1932, LV introduced the Noé bag.
 This bag was originally made for champagne vintners to transport bottles.
 Soon thereafter, the Louis Vuitton Speedy bag was introduced (both are still manufactured today).
 In 1936 Georges Vuitton died, and his son, Gaston-Louis Vuitton, assumed control of the company.